Mark-Clegg/asm1802/README.md

 Generates one or more files containing a raw memory image for the assembled code.
 Files: filename.address.bin, where address is the memory address the image should be loaded into.

+When using 'bin' format, consider using the "PAD" option with any ALIGN statements, to minimize the number of files generated.

 # Syntax Highlighting

 Linux users using editors based on KatePart can benefit from syntax highlighting using